FRex/unicode-analyze-page/README.md

 1. [https://www.fontspace.com/unicode/analyzer](https://www.fontspace.com/unicode/analyzer) - updates
 in real time, but the first time character appears it takes a split second to load its info.
 It also only lists the codepoint of CJK characters, but not their meanings.
 Provides the link with your input prefilled but it's not plaintext in the URL.
-Does a request for every update.
+Does a request for every update if there are new characters not previously seen in the input (but this data is cached so typing `ab` does 2 requests, and `aa` just 1).
 2. [https://unicodemap.org/search.asp](https://unicodemap.org/search.asp) - limit of 1000 characters,
 splits BMP characters (e.g. emojis) into surrogate pairs, doesn't update in real time, has no CJK character meaning.
 Provides a link with your input prefilled.